nci-hcmi-catalog/portal/api/README.md

 ```
 {
   "field":"", //name of the field this operation applies to
-  "value":[] //List of values for the field
+  "value":[] //List of values for the field if using the "in" operation, or a scalar value for ">=" and "<=" operations
 }
 ```